The impact of blue light on sleep: science versus marketing

 Blue-light-filtering glasses are increasingly touted as the solution to better sleep.
-But while the marketing convinces us, many scientists remain skeptical.
-What do studies really say, and where does the balance between proven science and clever marketing lie?
+But while marketing convinces us, many scientists remain skeptical.
+What do the studies really say and where is the balance between proven science and clever marketing?

 What does science say?

-You can read the relevant article.
+You can read the relevant article here.
 The article concludes that there is a strong scientific consensus on the importance of lighting impacting circadian rhythms and its impact on our health.

 The recommendations include increasing exposure to bright light during the day and minimizing exposure to blue light at night to prevent disruption of circadian rhythms, which are associated with various health risks.

-The article also suggests that “circadian lighting” should be widely used and that blue-rich LED lighting should carry warnings of possible health risks when used at night.
+The article also suggests that “circadian lighting” should be widely used and that blue-rich LED lights should carry warnings of possible health risks when used during the night.

-People diagnosed with DSWPD (Delayed Sleep-Wake Phase Disorder) appear to have an increased sensitivity to the phase-delaying effects of light compared to healthy control subjects.
+People diagnosed with DSWPD (Delayed Sleep-Wake Phase Disorder) have been found to have increased sensitivity to the phase-delaying effects of light compared to healthy control subjects.
 This increased sensitivity leads to a greater shift in circadian phase when exposed to light.
 This may contribute to the delayed circadian timing observed in DSWPD patients.
 Treatments for DSWPD should therefore consider limiting light exposure in the late evening hours to prevent relapse.
-That can be seen in this article.
+You can read about that in this article.

 Marketing and the claims

-Meanwhile, you can find a very wide range of products on the market, including blue-light-filtering glasses, which promise to solve a lot of light-related sleep problems.
+Meanwhile, you can find a very wide range of products on the market, including blue-light-filtering glasses, which promise to solve many light-related sleep problems.
 Marketing campaigns use impressive percentages to emphasize the usefulness of these glasses.

 What can we believe?

-The reality is often somewhere in the middle.
-However, current clinical trials do not yet demonstrate this.
+Reality often lies somewhere in the middle.
+However, current clinical trials do not yet show this.
 While the impact of light on our sleep is clear, the evidence that blue-light-filtering glasses significantly reduce this impact is not yet convincing enough.

 Theory versus practice

 It sounds logical that blocking blue light in the evening with filter glasses would help improve sleep, since the light signals to the brain that it is still daytime.
 Science also confirms that reducing bright blue light in the evening and using warmer light can be beneficial to biorhythms.
-However, while this is theoretically correct, in practice it appears that blue-light-filtering glasses often do not have the expected effect on sleep duration and quality, according to Merijn van de Laar and others.
+Although theoretically correct, in practice, blue-light-filtering glasses often do not have the expected effect on sleep duration and quality, according to Merijn van de Laar and others.

 What does this mean to you?

-For now, it is wise to be skeptical of claims that blue-light-filtering glasses make.
-Although it sounds logical, current research suggests that dimming lights and using warmer light is probably just as effective, if not more effective.
-It’s best to be aware of the difference between theoretical expectations and what has actually been proven in scientific studies.
+For now, it is wise to be skeptical about claims made about blue-light-filtering glasses.
+While it sounds logical, current research suggests that dimming lighting and using warmer light is probably just as effective, if not more effective.
+It is best to be aware of the difference between theoretical expectations and what has actually been proven in scientific studies.

 Frequently asked questions: